Lotus APX

-The Lotus APX (APX stands for Aluminium Performance Crossover) is a concept car created by the British automobile marque, Lotus.
+The Lotus APX (standing for Aluminium Performance Crossover) is a concept car created by the British sports car marque, Lotus.
 It was first introduced at the 2006 Geneva Motor Show, and was also displayed as the Proton MSX.
 It is the first complete vehicle built on the new Versatile Vehicle Architecture (VVA).
 This vehicle is also a first for Lotus, as it is the first crossover SUV they have ever built.
 It was to have entered production as the Youngman Lotus T5, but was cancelled.

 Engine

-The APX uses a Lotus designed and developed 3.0 liter supercharged V6 engine.
+The APX uses a 3.0 litre supercharged V6 engine, designed and developed by Lotus.
 The power output of this engine is 300 hp (224 kW) at 6250 rpm with a torque of 360 Nm at 4500 rpm.
 It can go from 0–60 mph (97 km/h) in 5 seconds.
 The APX's top speed is 152 mph (245 km/h).
-The suspension of the APX makes it perfect for off-road use (another first for the Lotus brand) with its permanent 4 wheel drive.
+The suspension of the APX makes it perfect for off-road use (another first for the Lotus brand) with its permanent four wheel drive.
 The combined fuel consumption is estimated to be around 8.7 L/100 km.